nikhil153/Enigma-PD-WML/README.md

 #### Top-level zip file

-A top-level zip file will also be created (`enigma-pd-wml-results.zip`).
+A top-level zip file will also be created (`derivatives/enigma-pd-wml/enigma-pd-wml-results.zip`).
 This will contain all zip files for each session.

 **Please send this top-level zip file to the ENIGMA-PD Vasc team.**

 #### Intermediate files

 The pipeline generates several intermediate files.
-These are stored in the `derivatives/enigma-pd-wml/input` and `derivatives/enigma-pd-wml/output` folders of each session.
+These are stored in the `derivatives/enigma-pd-wml/<subject>/<session>/input` and `derivatives/enigma-pd-wml/<subject>/<session>/output` folders.

 ### Output logs

 Pipeline logs can be found at:

-- `enigma-pd-wml.log`: contains minimal information about the initial pipeline setup.
+- `derivatives/enigma-pd-wml/enigma-pd-wml.log`: contains minimal information about the initial pipeline setup.

-- `enigma-pd-wml/<subject>_<session>.log`: one log per session; stored in the session's `derivatives folder`;
-  contains information about the various processing steps.
+- `derivatives/enigma-pd-wml/<subject>/<session>/<subject>_<session>.log`: one log per session; contains information about the various processing steps.

 ## Common issues